 When someone is saved by God, they are given new life in Christ.
 They become a part of the church family.
 As such, the church should work to help one another grow in faith and live out their lives for Jesus Christ.

 Church leaders need organization to effectively disciple others and give them opportunities to serve.
-Without organizational leadership, church members may find it difficult to plug into ministry or feel like they're not making an impact on others' lives.
+With bad leadership and no structure, church members may find it difficult to plug into ministry or feel like they're not making an impact on others' lives.
 This can lead to a drop in the effectiveness of the church's discipleship and ministry.

 Helps Keep Large Churches Focused